isaiah/jubilee/README.md

 * Failed to serve uploaded images.
 Fixed by use vertx sendfile
 * Rack handler still need a latch.
 Fixed by execute a unblock hook in server#stop
+* If-Modified-Since doesn't work.
+All headers were added.

 Installation
 -----------